LethalCompanyModding/Thunderstore/Thunderstore-Upload-Howto.md

 > Note: All file names should match the ones I've provided exactly, this includes capitalization.

+If you'd like to you may follow along with a pre-made zip file: [Download](attachments/howto/example-mod.zip)

 ## Required Files

 ### icon.png